 - 1X points for all other purchases

 One disadvantage of this card is that after you earn ThankYou points, they are the most difficult of the transferrable points to use.
-While Citi has tried to make these points more valuable by increasing the number of travel partners, as for now you can only transfer points to the following programs:
+Citi has tried to make these points more valuable by increasing the number of travel partners:

 - Cathay Pacific Asia Miles